How to be a good interviewer

 With such a high number of professional personnel using the app, having a good presence on Linkedin can play a vital role in improving your chances and securing any job you apply for.

 Consider your summery as your personal branding space.
 This is where you can promote yourself with a combination of soft skills, experience, and personality.
-Invest some time in making this part as vivid as possible (still with a professional touch of course) and don't hesitate to ask a friend or colleauge to read it and give you their feedback.
+Invest some time in making this as vivid as possible (still with a professional touch of course) and don't hesitate to ask a friend or colleague to read it and provide you with feedback.

-This will show recruiters and HR-managers that you are open for new openings and opportunities.
+This will show recruiters and HR-managers that you are open to new roles & opportunities.
 And no, your employer will not be able to see this.
 This information is only exposed to external recruiters.

 In marketing, people often talk about the importance of word of mouth because we tend to listen more to outside reviews rather than the company's own.
 The same goes for your personal brand.
 If you can get someone else to confirm your strengths, it is more credible than simply state that you "are great at digital marketing".
 Remember that you can ask other people than just your past bosses for recommendation, you can ask colleagues, customers, clients, basically anyone you’ve worked with, who can vouch for your work.

 Spelling mistakes or dates that doesn't look right will instantly give a bad impression.
 It’s better to look twice before completing your profile than miss out on a job opportunity because you couldn't spell bussiness ;)